 Recover an inactive mailbox

-An inactive mailbox (which is a type of soft-deleted mailbox) is used to preserve a former employee's email after he or she leaves your organization.
+An inactive mailbox (which is a type of soft-deleted mailbox) is used to preserve a former employee's email after they leave your organization.
 If that employee returns to your organization or if another employee takes on the job responsibilities of the former employee, there are two ways that you can make the contents of the inactive mailbox available to a user:

 Restore an inactive mailbox.
 If another employee takes on the job responsibilities of the former employee, or if another user needs access to the contents of the inactive mailbox, you can restore (or merge) the contents of the inactive mailbox to an existing mailbox.
 You can also restore the archive from an inactive mailbox.
 For the procedures for this method, see Restore an inactive mailbox in Office 365.